cavaloni/portfolio-new/carbon-aware-llm-proxy/ENDPOINT_DISCOVERY_FLOW.md

 # Endpoint Discovery and Routing Flow

-This diagram shows how the carbon-aware LLM proxy discovers, manages, and routes requests to RunPod endpoints.
+This diagram shows how the carbon-aware LLM proxy routes requests to a single Modal-hosted endpoint.

 ## Deployment Flow